 Criteria for advancement:

-- Members at any level may petition for a change in group.
-This may require a portfolio review.
-Please note that a change in group (either up or down) after the competition season has already begun may result in forfeiture of any points already earned that season.
+- Members at any level may petition for a change in group, including entry into the salon group.
+This will require a portfolio review of photographs not already submitted to SJCC competitions.
+Please note that a petition to change groups (either up or down) after the competition season has begun will result in forfeiture of any points already earned that season.

 - Competitions are open only to SJCC members in good standing.

 - Images that have previously acquired eight or nine points in an SJCC competition are not eligible.